Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/README.md

 1. Download [HDRGammaFix.zip](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/releases/latest/download/HDRGammaFix.zip) from the releases page and extract it to an easily accessible location where it can reside permanently.
 2. Run `SETUP.bat` as administrator.
-   - `SETUP.bat` can also be run _without admin permissions_, but without the ability to create startup tasks.
+   - `SETUP.bat` can also be run _without admin permissions_, but 'run at startup' tasks cannot be created.
 3. Follow the prompts that appear and enter your preferred values.
-   - Your SDR content brightness slider value can be found in Windows' settings.
-For info, go to the [SDR content brightness slider guide](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk?tab=readme-ov-file#sdr-content-brightness-slider-guide) below.
+   - Your SDR content brightness slider value can be found in Windows' HDR settings.
+For extra info, go to the [SDR content brightness slider guide](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk?tab=readme-ov-file#sdr-content-brightness-slider-guide) below.
 4. The script will start running and can be controlled with hotkeys.
    - Use `Win+F1` to disable gamma changes and `Win+F2` to apply them again.
 5. You can also run the script manually from `HDRGammaFix.exe`, but only after the initial setup.